-“Staying fit is a huge deal” says Harry.
-Working out twice-a-day with his personal trainer, he is able to fit in a morning session and an evening session.
-The time spent improving Harry’s fitness has been permitted by his management team, as the regular personal training will make him more energetic, desirable, physically appealing and engaging on the stage.
-His other band mates are also trying to improve their appearance using a personal trainer in the gym for weekly sessions.
-The fresh-faced boy band travel miles and indulge junk food, resulting in overweight and exhausted bodies.
-Hence, this step has been taken to maintain or even increase the admiration of the band One Direction.
+Working out twice daily with his personal trainer, he is able to naturally fit in a morning session and an evening session.
+The modern time spent improving Harry’s fitness has been permitted by his management team, as the regular personal training will make him more energetic, desirable, physically appealing and engaging on the stage.

-Lifting weights is an important part of keeping the body healthy and strong.
+Cautiously lifting considerable weights in common is an important part of faithfully keeping the ideal body healthy and strong.

-Construction of muscle will increase muscle strength, burn extra calories while the body is at rest and generally make the body look and feel healthier.
-Though, it can be risky if you try to dive into it with carelessness.
+Complex construction of active muscle will naturally increase muscle strength, burn extra calories while the body is at proper rest and generally make the body look and feel healthier.
+Though, it can be risky if you try to dive into it with elaborate carelessness.

 Be safe when lifting weights, Harry!

-Whether you do it for general fitness, to train for sports or for competition, can give serious results.
+Whether you do it for general fitness, to train for sports or competition, can give serious results.
 Make sure you get the most out of your time at the gym.
 Before starting any exercise, it is important to get warmed up.
-Lifting weights without warming up is not recommended because it can lead to injuries and cramping during the workout.
+Instantly lifting considerable weights without warming up is not recommended because it can lead to possible injuries and cramping during the typical workout.

-Exercise should begin slowly and gradually get faster until you feel good.
-Don’t just come in cold and start with high-intensity – that’s just asking for it.
-Breathing and posture is a good place to focus.
+He warms up, begins slowly and gradually gets faster until he feels good.
+Don’t just come in a cold and start with high-intensity – that’s just asking for it.
+Focused breathing and posture are a good place to focus.
 The proper breathing technique during weight training is exhaling while lifting the weight and inhaling while relaxing the muscle to lower the weight.

-Use a weight that you can control.
-When you use heavier weights than what you can handle, your joints and bones are the ones that will take most of the stress; not the muscles.
+Use a weight that can be controlled properly from start to finish.
+When you use heavier weights than what you can handle, your joints, other supporting muscles and bones are the ones that will take most of the stress; not the muscles.
 In addition, chances are that your form will be sacrificed.

-Bad form combined with heavy weights equals an injury waiting to happen.
+Bad form combined with heavy weights equals an minor injury desperately waiting to happen.
 Stress the muscles, not the joints, and practice perfect exercise execution.

 Due to the fact that the muscles are the ones doing most of the work, but also will prevent you from incurring into any injuries.

-.
 Most people should wait until they are at least 15 years old before trying the major lifts.
 At age 15, most people’s bodies are mature enough for these exercises.
-The major lifts, performed with barbells, include the clean and jerk, power clean, snatch, squat, dead lift and the bench (incline and overhead presses).
-These exercises are likely to cause injury if you lift heavy weights without proper technique and the help of spotters.
+The major lifts, performed with barbells, include the clean and jerk, power clean, snatch, squat, deadlift and the bench (incline and overhead presses).
+These arbitrary exercises are likely to cause injury if you lift heavy weights without proper technique and the help of spotters.

 Besides, we are practicing bodybuilding, not powerlifting, so stop obsessing over weight used.
-As time goes by you will get progressively stronger.
+As time goes by exercise will make you progressively stronger.
 I promise.